 What does this mean?

-It is as easy at it can get to travel from one island to another and have the best of both worlds!
+It is as easy as it can get to travel from one island to another and have the best of both worlds!

 All ferries arrive and depart from Athinios, the main port of Santorini.
-Athinios is located 9 km from the capital of the island, Fira.
+Athinios lies 9 km from the capital of the island, Fira.
 It is connected by bus and taxi with Fira and the most touristic places on Santorini, such as Perissa, Kamari and Oia.

-But, what are the the best island hopping routes from Santorini?
+But, what are the best island hopping routes from Santorini?